chipoglesby/dataScienceOnGoogleCloud/README.md

-# Running Encrypted Dashboards on Google Cloud Platform
+# Running Rstudio and Shiny on Google Cloud Platform

 This project will walk you through setting up a Google Compute Engine VM and running encrypted versions of Rstudio and Shiny on Google Cloud.